BRAINNET+ 2024

 We have reached our full capacity for in-person attendance.
 If you register now, you will be placed on the waiting list in case there are cancellations.

-(If we cannot accommodate you in person, you will automatically be registered as a virtual attendee)
+(If we cannot accommodate you in person, you will automatically be registered as a virtual attendee).The number of virtual attendees is not limited.

 Deadline: June 4